A general Chevalley formula for semi-infinite flag manifolds and quantum K-theory: Chevalley formulas for semi-infinite flag manifolds

 \section{Chevalley formulas for semi-infinite flag manifolds}

-Consider a simply-connected simple algebraic group $G$ over $\mathbb{C}$, with Borel subgroup $B = T N$, maximal torus $T$, and unipotent radical $N$.
-The full {\em semi-infinite flag manifold} $\mathbf{Q}_{G}^{\mathrm{rat}}$ is the reduced (ind-)scheme associated to $G(\bC(\!(z)\!)\,)/\left(T(\bC)\cdot N(\bC(\!(z)\!))\right)$ (see \cite{kat2} for details); in this paper, we concentrate on its semi-infinite Schubert subvariety $\QQ := \QQ(e) \subset \mathbf{Q}_{G}^{\mathrm{rat}}$ corresponding to the identity element $e \in \Waf$, which we also call the semi-infinite flag manifold.
-The $T \times \mathbb{C}^*$-equivariant $K$-group $K_{T \times \mathbb{C}^*}(\QQ)$ of $\QQ$ {has a (topological) $\mathbb{Z}[q, q^{-1}][P]$-basis} of {\em semi-infinite Schubert classes}, and its multiplicative structure is determined by a {\em Chevalley formula}, which expresses the tensor product of a Schubert class with the class of a line bundle.
+Consider a connected, simply-connected simple algebraic group $G$ over $\mathbb{C}$, with Borel subgroup $B = T N$, maximal torus $T$, and unipotent radical $N$.
+The {\em semi-infinite flag manifold} $\mathbf{Q}_{G}^{\mathrm{rat}}$ associated to $G$ is an ind-scheme of infinite type whose set of $\mathbb{C}$-valued points is $G(\bC(\!(z)\!)\,)/\left(T(\bC)\cdot N(\bC(\!(z)\!))\right)$; note that $\mathbf{Q}_{G}^{\mathrm{rat}}$ is an inductive limit of copies of the (reduced) closed subscheme $\QQ$ of infinite type, introduced in \cite[Section~4.1]{FM} (for details, see \cite{kat2} and also \cite{kat4}).
+In this paper, we concentrate on the semi-infinite Schubert (sub)variety $\QQ = \QQ(e) \subset \mathbf{Q}_{G}^{\mathrm{rat}}$ corresponding to the identity element $e \in \Waf$, which we also call the semi-infinite flag manifold.
+Also, for each $x \in \Wafp = W \times Q^{\vee,+}$, one has the corresponding semi-infinite Schubert (sub)variety $\QQ(x) \subset \QQ$, which is the closure of the orbit under the Iwahori subgroup $\mathbf{I} \subset G(\mathbb{C}[\![z]\!])$ through the ($T \times \mathbb{C}^{*}$)-fixed point labeled by $x$ (in exactly the same way as in \cite[Section~4.2]{knsekt} and \cite[Section~2.3]{O}).
+The ($T \times \mathbb{C}^*$)-equivariant $K$-group $K_{T \times \mathbb{C}^*}(\QQ)$ of $\QQ$ {has a topological (in the sense of \cite[Proposition~5.11]{knsekt}) $\mathbb{Z}[q, q^{-1}][P]$-basis} of {\em semi-infinite Schubert classes}, and its multiplicative structure is determined by a {\em Chevalley formula}, which expresses the tensor product of a semi-infinite Schubert class with the class of a line bundle.
 In \cite{knsekt} and \cite{nospcf}, the Chevalley formulas were given in the case of a dominant and an anti-dominant weight $\lambda$, respectively.
 These formulas were expressed in terms of the quantum LS path model.
 We will express them in terms of the quantum alcove model based on the lexicographic $\lambda$-chain.
 The goal is to generalize these formulas for an arbitrary weight $\lambda$, and we will also see that an arbitrary $\lambda$-chain can be used.
-Throughout this section, $W_J$ is the stabilizer of $\lambda$, and we use freely the notation in Section~\ref{backg}.
+Throughout this section, $W_J$ is the stabilizer of $\lambda$, and we use freely the notation of Section~\ref{backg}.